Find Affordable College Courses

 Indianapolis, IN

 Our 2023 rankings named Ivy Tech Community College the most popular school in the Great Lakes Region for allied health and medical assisting services students working on their associate degree.
-Ivy Tech Community College is a fairly large public school located in the city of Indianapolis.
+Ivy Tech Community College is a very large public school located in the large city of Indianapolis.

 Of the 281 students majoring in medical assisting at Ivy Tech Community College, 9% are male and 91% are female.